wezm/wezm.net/v2/content/posts/2025/daily-driving-chimera-for-work/index.md

 ### How did it go?

 Totally fine.
-My preparations paid off and I didn't encounter any blockers to getting my work done as usual.
+My preparations paid off and I didn't encounter any blockers to getting my work done.
 I did run into one tool that I use occasionally that was not available for Chimera: the [MuPDF tools][mupdf-tools].
-I briefly considered packaging them, but after seeing [the Arch PKGBUILD][PKGBUILD] I promptly aborted that plan and installed them in the Arch Distrobox container with `paru -S mupdf-tools` and carried on.
+I briefly considered packaging them, but after seeing [the Arch PKGBUILD][PKGBUILD] I promptly aborted that plan, and installed them in the Arch Distrobox container with `paru -S mupdf-tools` and carried on.

-As a Rust developer (i.e. someone that primary develops in Rust) one of the main annoyances is missing support for `rustup`.
-Being able to install and switch to different Rust versions is nice at times, but the main issue is being unable to install targets for cross-compiling—as is needed when targeting microcontrollers, or say a Raspberry Pi Zero.
+As a Rust developer (i.e. someone that primary develops in Rust) one of the main annoyances on Chimera is missing support for `rustup`.
+Being able to install and switch to different Rust versions is nice at times, but the main issue is being unable to install targets for cross-compiling.
+This is needed when targeting microcontrollers, or say a Raspberry Pi Zero.
 I also can't do `rustup doc --std` to open an offline copy of the standard library documentation (it seems the `rust-doc` package in Chimera only contains licences).
-I think the solution to this will have to be Distrobox.
+I think the solution to this will have to be Distrobox for now.

 Having said that, `rustup` is fully statically linked and _does_ run on Chimera.
 The issue is that the toolchains that it installs do not work.
 There